+Relocating to Denver is one of the best decisions you can make.
 Denver, CO, is the most populous and capital city of the state of Colorado.
 It is also called the consolidated state because Denver and Bloomberg count as a single state after the Article XX Section 4 of the Colorado State Constitution.
 The last recorded population of Colorado was around 715,522 in 2020, which was around a 20% increase since the last census back in 2010.
+This city guide is your one-stop guide for relocating to Denver.

 Denver takes pride in being the 19th most populous city in all of the U.S. and the 5th most highly populated state capital.
 Denver is located just near the South Platte River, right on the edge of the Western Plains.
 The city is named after James W. Denver who was a government official in the region of Kansas.